 Know how you have a project that you know needs to be done but the sheer thought of the amount of effort needed to make it happen, keeps you in “I’ll get to it” mode?
 That was my daughter’s closet.
 The layout was awkward the walls were damaged and scuffed and just down right tragic.
+But of course I wanted to work on something pretty and that pretty project ended up being these DIY gold plastic hangers.
+Don’t let the pretty fool you though, this took a little figuring out but the end result was perfect.

 With her room having touches of gold I thought it would be a great idea to carry that trend into her closet.
 Initially I thought about doing the rod and then decided to do the hangers, I mean how hard is it to just spray paint hangers.
 There is a method to every form of madness and after wasting about 2 cans and not getting the results I wanted, I slowed down and came up with a plan that wouldn’t waste as much paint and help me get the flawless gold finish on the hangers that I wanted.